liqing-ustc/liqing-ustc.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: liqing.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>555 your office number</p>
     <p>123 your address street</p>